had2020/Last-Straw/README.md

 Ideomatic Simple GUI framework with only Minifb and Freetype-sys

-# See Github for Up To Date Docs, feel free to leave a star ⭐️
+# See Github for Up To Date Docs
+feel free to leave a star ⭐️
 - https://github.com/had2020/Last-Straw

 ## How to run example project